wacncontent/CustomizeTool/output/articles/mobile-services/mobile-services-using-soft-delete.md

 ##Enabling soft delete for the .NET backend

-Soft delete support for the .NET backend first released with version 1.0.402 of the Microsoft Azure Mobile Services .NET Backend.
-The latest NuGet packages are available here, [Microsoft Azure Mobile Services .NET Backend](http://go.microsoft.com/fwlink/?LinkId=513165).
+Soft delete support for the .NET backend first released with version 1.0.402 of the Windows Azure Mobile Services .NET Backend.
+The latest NuGet packages are available here, [Windows Azure Mobile Services .NET Backend](http://go.microsoft.com/fwlink/?LinkId=513165).

 The following steps guide you on how to enable soft delete for a .NET backend mobile service.

 1. Open your .NET backend mobile service project in Visual Studio.
 2. Right click the .NET backend project and click **Manage NuGet Packages**.
-3. In the package manager dialog, click **Nuget.org** under updates and install version 1.0.402 or later of the [Microsoft Azure Mobile Services .NET Backend](http://go.microsoft.com/fwlink/?LinkId=513165) NuGet packages.
+3. In the package manager dialog, click **Nuget.org** under updates and install version 1.0.402 or later of the [Windows Azure Mobile Services .NET Backend](http://go.microsoft.com/fwlink/?LinkId=513165) NuGet packages.
 3. In Solution Explorer for Visual Studio, expand the **Controllers** node under your .NET backend project and open your controller source for.
 For example, *TodoItemController.cs*.
 4. In the `Initialize()` method of your controller, pass the `enableSoftDelete: true` parameter to the EntityDomainManager constructor.